NotePlan/plugins/asktru.ShareNote/README.md

 ## Future Features Roadmap

-- *(backend)* Improvements to markdown notes display in various cases
+- Improvements to markdown notes display in various cases
-- Integrate with NotePlan hooks to perform an alternative mechanics for publishing and unpublishing the note
-- Detect published linked notes and replace wiki-links in the current note with Publish links in the related notes (without touching the original note content)
+- Check wiki-links in the shared note and replace them with shared URLs in the related notes (without touching the original note content)
-- Support recursive note sharing (publish current note and all the wiki-linked notes)
+- Support recursive note sharing (publish current note and all the wiki-linked notes, including multiple levels of linkage)
 - Limit access to the note content for specific list of emails or a specific email domain
 - Support overriding the password from the plugin settings with a password specific to a current note